 Store in an airtight container in the refrigerator for up to one week.

 Absolutely!
-Just try this recipe for the delicious answer.
+Just try this recipe for a delicious answer.

 Try pesto with walnuts, almonds, pistachios, pecans, macadamia nuts, or pumpkin seeds (pepitas).
 Choose what you love or have readily available.